jacobrees/The-Well-Grounded-Rubyist-Sample-Code/README.md

   Chapter 6: Control-flow techniques (This chapter covers Conditional execution ***if/unless*** , ***case/when*** , Loops and looping techniques ***loop*** ,  ***for*** , ***while*** & ***until*** , Iterators , Exceptions and error handling.)

 ## List Of Chapters In Progress
-  Chapter 7: Built-in essentials (This chapter describes the useful Methods and Classes built into ruby)
+  Chapter 7: Built-in essentials (This chapter describes the built-in essentials of ruby, this chapter moves through Literal Constructors, Syntactic Sugar, Dangerous And/Or Destructive Methods, Boolean States, Object-Comparison Techniques, Runtime Inspection Of Objects' Capabilities)

 ## Author
 Jacob Rees: